 Gear levers and gear shift mechanisms are free but must employ the original method of operation, shift pattern local modification of the tunnel is permitted to allow for gear shift extensions.

 Quick shift gear levers are permitted.
-These may be fitted with reverse blocks to prevent the inadvertent engaging of reverse gear.
+These may be fitted with reverse blocks to prevent the inadvertent engagement of reverse gear.

 The gearbox must remain in the original position.